zoe-edwards/bulmasearch/README.md

 3. Run `composer install`
 4. Run `php src/build.php` to build and upload the index

+### Updating Search Index

+The GitHub [Search Index Update](.github/workflows/indexer.yml) Action automatically builds and updates the Algolia index when new commits are merged into the `update-index` branch.

 ---

 _The Bulma Search project is not affiliated with nor developed by the core Bulma team._